jamespooley/brain-age-prediction/notes/literature-review.md

 * What level should this be written at?
 E.g., talk in terms of k-space or less technically?
 * Add section on datasets used for SVR modeling
+* Talk in terms of distinctions between "motion CONTROL" (prospective) and "motion CORRECTION" (retrospective)?
+Not sure if this terminology is widely adopted but I kind of like it.

 ![Examples of Neurodevelopmental Trajectories](trajectories.jpg)